18F/bpa-DOL-WHD-14-c/DoLaBPA_14cDraftPWS.md

 - As a Certification Team Member, a Certification Team Manager and a Policy Team Member, I want access to employer application/certificate history within the system, so that I can review the employer's 14(c) history.
 - As a Certification Team Member, a Certification Team Manager and a Policy Team Member, I would like to be able to access the applicant's enforcement history from WHISARD within the system, so that the data can be used to inform the certification decision and so that staff spends less time researching and entering information.
 - As a Certification Team Member and a Certification Team Manager, I want the system to communicate with CPS and WHISARD to perform a validity check on the EIN number provided by the employer on the submitted application.
-- As a Certification Team Manager, a Certification Team Member and a a Policy Team Member, I want the system to flag all previously denied or revoked applicants, so that additional review may be conducted and appropriate certificate action taken.
+- As a Certification Team Manager, a Certification Team Member and a Policy Team Member, I want the system to flag all previously denied or revoked applicants, so that additional review may be conducted and appropriate certificate action taken.
 - As a Certification Team Member, I need a system that allows me to create reports of my workload, organize calendar events and report time spent on activities (WH-40), so that I can manage my work.
 - As a Certification Team Manager I want the system to track specialist time and transfer information to the WH-40 so that time is appropriately charged against a case.
 - As a Certification Team Manager, I want productivity data (number of applications processed, length of time from receipt to decision, etc.) of each specialist so that I can evaluate performance, restructure processes and make other improvements.
 - As a Policy Team member, Certification Team Manager and Applicant, I want the system to provide the online calculators as an option, so that standard and accurate information is submitted.
 - As a Certification Team Manager and a Policy Team Member, I want data that shows where applicants struggle to complete the application, so that we understand where additional compliance assistance or modification to the process is needed and to inform enforcement.
-- As a WHI, I need a system that easily tells me the status of an application and allows me to retrieve application data so that I can effectively perform the investigation.
+- As a WHI, I need a system that easily tells me the status of an application and allows me to retrieve application data and internal diary records so that I can effectively perform the investigation.
 - As a WHD Field Manager, I want to be able to check certificate and application status so that I take correct enforcement action.

 #### Parent: